Getting Started with Slider Revolution: A Comprehensive Guide for Beginners

 When it comes to responsiveness, we are not quite done yet.
 To make sure your slider looks perfect on absolutely all devices and screen sizes, there are a few additional options you need to fine-tune before you start adding slides to your first Slider Revolution.

 You will notice that the layer grid sizes are set to Auto Sizes by default for all devices, except for Desktop computers.
-I recommend changing all of these options by clicking on the Custom Grid Size switch beneath each device.
+I recommend changing all of these options by clicking on the switch next to each device.

-Now, instead of the “Auto Sizes” button, you will see grid sizes displayed for each separate device.
+Now, instead of the auto sizes, you will see grid sizes from the global settings displayed for each separate device.
 The grid is the area in which your slider layers (text, buttons, etc.) will be displayed.
 The first field shows the width of the grid (which you already defined in your Global Settings), and the second shows the height.

 Let’s assume that you are working with a Full Screen slider.
 Your slider background is always going to take up the entire visible space on the screen, no matter what you enter in the fields above.
 However, these fields will limit the size of the grid in which your layers will be shown.
 They ensure you have a margin between the edge of the screen and any elements of your slider which are not the actual background image.